Featured Post

 'Till the mourning comes.

-I was thinking of new things to try during my stay-at-home time and Dalcy recommended - as a joke, I believe - to go for necromancy.
-It seemed too hard and there really wasn't a clear way to do such a thing based on what I read.
+I was thinking of new things to try during my stay-at-home time, and someone recommended - as a joke, I believe - to go for necromancy.
+It seemed too hard, and I didn't know a straightforward way to do such a thing based on what I read.
 There was a lot written on the subject, of course.
 Including this gem from the Raven Report and how many ancient civilizations shared a fascination with the dead.
-I truly think they would have been blown away by Garcia's playing style and would have welcomed American Beauty.
+I genuinely think they would have been blown away by Garcia's playing style and would have welcomed American Beauty.
 I digress:

 As one would expect, the best time to perform necromancy was at midnight, especially if the night were particularly inclement and filled with wind, rain, and lightning.
 But this wasn’t just for effect—spirits were believed to show themselves more readily in stormy weather.
 Although practices varied from place to place, the majority of rituals involved lighting the scene with torches and creating a backdrop of deep contemplation and morbidity.
 For example, if a necromancer wanted to raise a corpse from the cemetery, magic circles would be drawn around the grave and certain powerful plants like hemlock, aloe, mandrake, and opium would be burned.